 Find out more about the perks of the Lloyds Bank Student Current Account, including its interest-free overdraft and the cashback programme with Lloyds’ retail partners.

-Lloyds Bank has one current account available for students – the Lloyds Bank Student Account.
+Lloyds Bank has 1 current account available for students – the Lloyds Bank Student Current Account.

 Below, you’ll discover the key perks and benefits of this account.

-To be eligible for a Lloyds Bank Student Account, you’ll need to:
+To be eligible for a Lloyds Bank Student Current Account, you’ll need to:

-* You’ll need to be studying full-time on a course for at least two years, or on a one-year course leading to a degree.
+*You’ll need to be studying full-time on a course for at least 2 years, or on a 1-year course leading to a degree.

 You can apply as soon as you receive an unconditional offer for your course.